roguephysicist/dotfiles/install/apps.md

 `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`

 in the terminal.
-Xcode, Git, and their respective command line tools are required for installing Homebrew.
+Xcode and its respective command line tools are required for installing Homebrew.
 Included in this directory is a Brewfile that automatically installs a bunch of excellent tools.
 You can use this file by running

 `brew bundle Brewfile`

+`git` is installed by defualt starting with OS X Mavericks.
+Brew will install a more recent version but that step is entirely optional.

 Finishing this step basically makes the system fully useable from the command line.
 Text editors, productivity apps, and other graphical apps are installed